“All knowledge is connected to all other knowledge. The fun is in making the connections.”

 An energetic man with an innate curiosity of the world, Dr. Aufderheide was a medical school professor for the University of Minnesota who founded an entirely new area of scientific research: paleopathology – the study of the spread of diseases in ancient civilizations through the forensic analysis of mummies (think of it as CSI: Ancient Civilizations!).

 Aufderheide pursued this unique research with gusto for three decades, traveling the globe locating and examining mummies, in the process defining best practices in the scientific examination of mummies taught and practiced around the world, while also aiding present-day understanding of the spread of diseases.
 His research would also rewrite history; for example, Christopher Columbus did not infect the native peoples of the New World with fatal diseases brought from the Old World as historians had long assumed; Aufderheide’s research revealed tuberculosis was prevalent in the Americas five centuries earlier.

 Aufderheide’s innovative research revealed new insights by correlating new data drawn from new sources that had been waiting for centuries to be discovered.
-I believe anyone involved in business intelligence, big data analytics and enterprise information management can easily appreciate this.
+I’m sure anyone involved in any aspect of business intelligence, big data analytics and enterprise information management can easily appreciate this.

-Just as important: Dr. Aufderheide was the perfect person to make those new correlations.
-You see, Aufderheide came up with the idea for his unique research by combining his decades-long knowledge of disease with his many personal interests in archaeology, anthropology, outdoorsmanship, world travel and native cultures – the perfect correlation of his passions, interests and expertise.
-His research was so successful, inspirational to his students and earned the recognition from the global scientific community because he absolutely loved doing it – right up until he finally retired at the age of 86.
+Just as important, Dr. Aufderheide was the perfect person to make those new correlations.
+He came up with the idea for his unique research by combining his decades-long knowledge of disease with his many personal interests in archaeology, anthropology, outdoorsmanship, world travel and native cultures.
+It was the perfect correlation of his passions, interests and expertise.
+His research inspired his students and earned the recognition from the global scientific community because he absolutely loved doing it – right up until he finally retired at the age of 86.